Medical Misdiagnosis Australia - Claims Guide.

-If you’ve had a medical condition or illness misdiagnosed in Australia, you might be entitled to claim compensation.
-This claims guide answers the most commonly-asked questions and includes legal advice and links to get help with medical misdiagnosis claims.
+If you’ve had a medical condition or illness misdiagnosed in Australia, you might be entitled to claim medical misdiagnosis compensation.
+This claims guide answers all the most commonly asked questions and explains how to make a successful medical misdiagnosis claim.

 Medical misdiagnosis occurs when a medical professional diagnoses the wrong condition or fails to diagnose a patient’s condition altogether.
 If a medical condition is misdiagnosed it can result in a worse outcome for the patient through delays in treatment, incorrect treatment or no treatment at all.